fabrique/metahub-platform/README.md

-# JMF online collection
+# MetaHub online collection

-This is the readme for JMF online collection.
+This is the readme for MetaHub online collection.
 Use this to get started, but don't forget to update these instructions when you change and add stuff.

 ## Setting up this project for development